benediktwerner/AdventOfCode/2020/optimized/README.md

 We can represent the answers given by a single person as a `u32` (32-bit integer).
 For each letter `c` we set the bit `1 << c`.
 The shift-operand gets automatically masked which avoids overflow.

-We can then compute the answers given by anybody with a bitwise `or` and those givne by everybody with a bitwise `and` and then count the bits in the result which can be done in one instruction on `x86`.
+We can then compute the answers given by anybody with a bitwise `or` and those given by everybody with a bitwise `and` and then count the bits in the result which can be done in one instruction on `x86`.

 ### Day 7